Skip to main content

 4. Raising Rent Mid-Lease: When It's Possible

-Mid-lease rent increases are uncommon and generally only allowed if the lease includes a specific clause permitting adjustments or if the tenant agrees.
-These situations should be handled carefully, as poorly timed increases can damage tenant relationships.
+Mid-lease rent increases are uncommon and only allowed if the lease includes a specific clause permitting adjustments or if the resident agrees.
+These situations should be handled carefully, as poorly timed increases can damage resident relationships.

 When questions arise about what is legally permitted during a lease, landlords often review common scenarios outlined in rental law guidance to avoid missteps and disputes.